Year 4 2025 - 2026

 Religion and Worldviews

-During the autumn term, we will be learning more about religion Judaism.
-We will be focusing on the concept of ‘Belonging’ and the relationship Jewish people have with God.
-The children will explore the Story of Abraham and Moses and The Ten Commandments in detail.
+During the spring term, we will be learning more about religion Judaism.
+We will be focusing on the concept of ‘commitment’ and ways in which many Jewish people choose to show their commitment to G-d.
+They will learn about Kushrut Law, Kosher foods and Passover.
+The children will explore the Story of Exodus and the importance of this to Jewish people.

 Home Reading